The 12 Most Magical Spots on the North Island (New Zealand) You Can’t Miss

 5. Ruakuri Caves

-The name means “den of dogs” in Māori, after wild dogs that once lived near the entrance.
-Inside, limestone passages reveal stunning formations created over millennia.
-Stalactites hang like frozen waterfalls, while glowworms create living constellations across dark ceilings.
+The name means “den of dogs” in Māori, named after wild dogs that once lived near the entrance.
+Inside, limestone passages reveal formations that took millennia to create.
+Stalactites hang like frozen waterfalls while thousands of glowworms create living constellations across dark ceilings.
+It’s like floating through space.

 Journey into the heart of darkness.
 Exploring the mysterious Ruakuri Caves